 Then, follow one of the methods below.

-Download copypath.vbs and save it to your Windows directory.
+Download copypath.zip extract and save the Script file copypath.vbs file in your Windows directory.

 Double-click copypath.vbs to run it.